-What is Palm Oil?
+What Is Palm Oil?

 Palm Oil Nutrition 101

-As a company, we are dedicated to improving the sustainability of both our community and the globe, and carefully source our ingredients from producers we stand behind.
-From what we have learned about palm oil production and Nicole’s personal experience witnessing the immediate impacts of palm oil production on the Southeast Asian social and natural environment, you will not find palm oil on the list of ingredients in any 88 Acres product.
+As a company, we are dedicated to promoting the sustainability of the food system in our own community and around the world.
+All of our ingredients are thoughtfully and carefully sourced; if an ingredient does not meet our standards, we do not use it at all.
+Because of the well-documented atrocities throughout the palm oil industry, as well as Nicole’s personal experience witnessing the immediate impacts of palm oil production in Southeast Asia, you will not find palm oil in any 88 Acres products.